From cot to bed

 - Avoid having heavy blankets or quilts in the bed.
 Keep the area on and around the bed or mattress clean and clear of soft toys, bean bags and anything else that might suffocate your child.

-Helping your child settle into the new bed: tips
+Helping children settle into new beds: tips

 - Tell your child how proud you are.
 After all, moving into a bed is an exciting step towards being a big kid!